 - Mud filter cake

-The thicker the mud filter cake the less impermeable it is, so the higher the % of gelled mud or the lower the % of flowing mud and to get the same displacement efficiency the pumping rate required will be higher.
+The thicker the mud filter cake, the less impermeable it is, so the higher the % of gelled mud or the lower the % of flowing mud.
+To get the same displacement efficiency the pumping rate required will be higher.

 Graphically this can be seen here:

 - What is the contribution of mud filter cake?

 For intermediate sections, mud cake is likely far from thin and impermeable.
 In those cases, mud cake should be considered inexistent.
 Here, most cementers would sell you a train of pre flushes to achieve ‘mechanical’ and ‘chemical’ action to remove the mud filter cake.
 However, most of the time hardly doing anything.

 For production zones, mud cake would probably be closer to its definition.
 It still needs to be removed, but the task in a friendlier annular gap (smaller) is supposed to be easier and mostly achieved by the action of the slurry itself (talking about abrasive action).